BrandtNorwood/ScheduleForge/README.md

 # CSV Based Schedule generator #
 *By Niko Norwood*

 A small script to automate aspects of schedule creation.
 Developed for a user still using an excel spreadsheet without any automation.
-The site is built around the user uploading and downloading a CSV file instead of storing data in a server so there is no transfer of sensitive data over the internet.
+The site supports both local file uploading and downloading as well as local server storage using a nodeJS script.

 This project was initialy funded by the company who requested it but is not formaly licened and is now maintained for the public.
 Feel free to use it at [https://brandtnorwood.github.io/CSV_Scheduler/](url)